Skatteetaten/mva-meldingen/docs/omvendt_eng/test/index.md

 ## Test planning - Roles

-Altinn roles for the VAT-report for VAT compensation:
+Altinn roles for the VAT return for reverse tax liability:

 - You can fill out and submit the VAT return for reverse tax liabilitywith these roles: